 If you’re looking for the perfect action shot or want your video and photos to come from a first-hand perspective, then attaching a GoPro to your gear while you surf, ski, bike, or even bungee jump can be a great way to capture the experience.

 Furthermore, the wide range of mounts available mean that you can capture images with the GoPro in environments where other cameras may fear to tread — like underwater or tumbling through the air.
-We use the Hero4 Silver because it’s the only GoPro with an LCD screen to frame and view your shots.
+We use the Hero6 Black because it has a LCD screen to frame and view your shots.

 Ask a Stranger